Historical murders and executions in Stockholm: An entire family, sentenced to death

 In 1756, Maria Rial Guntlack, together with her lover Johan Wilhelm Falcker, poisoned her husband Abraham Guntlack.
-Falcker's punishment was the decapitation of his right hand followed by his beheading on 16 July 1756.
+Falcker's punishment was to have his right hand cut off followed by his beheading on 16 July 1756.
 Maria Rial received similar punishment, with the exception of her burning on 21 February 1757.
 Owing to her being pregnant with Falcker's child, the execution had to be postponed for a few months.
 Abraham and Maria's firstborn son Jacob Guntlack was 12 years old when his mother was executed.
 Jacob would grow up to become a thief and swindler.
 He was sentenced to death on four occasions, but managed to escape custody three times.
 In the fall of 1769 he was recaptured and finally executed on 16 January 1771.
 He spent the two years prior to his execution writing his biography, while imprisoned at Nya smedjegården.

 The biography was supposedly written by Jacob himself, but no proof has been presented to support this.
 The book was widely famed at the time and was translated into other languages.
 Guntlack was executed on 16 January 1771 in public.